mackali1453/mobilist/README.md

 ```
 user_email is there for users to distinguish their guides from each other.

-## Optional
+## JWT AUTHENTICATION
-"localhost:8000/Register" and "localhost:8000/login" are two API endpoints for authentication and authorization.
+"localhost:8000/Register" and "localhost:8000/login" are two API endpoints for authentication.
 JSON requests for those API endpoints are all same ;
 ```bash
 {
 	"first_name":"melikşah",